mlpack/mlpack/doc/user/methods/sparse_coding.md

    - The dictionary will contain `atoms` elements.

  * `sc = SparseCoding(data, atoms, lambda1, lambda2, maxIter, objTol, newtonTol, initializer)`
-   - Advanced constructor: create a `SparseCoding` object that will use a custom dictionary initializer and train on the given `data`.
+   - *Advanced constructor*: create a `SparseCoding` object that will use a custom dictionary initializer and train on the given `data`.
    - The dictionary will contain `atoms` elements.
    - `initializer` will be used to initialize the dictionary; see [Advanced
      Functionality: Different Dictionary Initialization